Patient Information Leaflets - M

 Description - Being with your baby, becoming a mumTitle - Induction Of Labour

 Description - Induction of labour is the process of starting labour artificially using various methods such as vaginal hormones, artificial rupture of membranes or a hormone drip.
-This is usually only offered when clinically indicated due to concerns regarding either yourself or your baby.Title - Medical Management of Ectopic Pregnancy and Pregnancy of Unknown Location
+This is usually only offered when clinically indicated due to concerns regarding either yourself or your baby.Title - Information on Breastfeeding and Hand Expressing Colostrum (First milk) A guide for parent

 Description - Medical management is an effective way of treating ectopic pregnancy and pregnancy of unknown location (PUL).
 The treatment involves using a drug called Methotrexate, this drug is given by intra-muscular injection.Title - Ormskirk Maternity Unit Pre-Booking Information